firemanxbr/python-examples/README.md

 # python-examples

-Repository to share the codes developed to study deeply the Python Language
+Repository to share the codes developed to study the Python Language.

+TODO.md - contains the list of subjects